MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

   and determine the possible booleans for the overall expression.

 As mentioned, due to stats trimming, we may not have statistics for any particular field.
-To be conservative, we'll assume that that field might have any possible value.
+To be conservative, we'll assume that a missing field might have any possible value.

 # Rollout